mrmap-community/GeoPortal.rlp/README.md

 ### Things that need to be done after installation:

+If everything goes fine, you dont have to do anything else on the command line than executing the script.
+Upon successful installation the system should be ready to use, to verify that, point your browser at the IP or Hostname of your GeoPortal instance.
+If you dont see the Geoportal design, something might have gone wrong, in this case write an issue or go to the debugging section.

+The navigation is located on the left side and its items come from the database.
+To change the content in the navigation bar, you go to http://IP-ADDRESS/admin, which is the django admin interface.
+Now login with the default credentials root:root and change them.
+To do so,  you click on Users and select the root user as its the only entry.
+The Password field refers to a form where you can change your password.

+Now you can change the content of the navigation bar, it can be found in the table Navigations.
+After opening the table you should arrage the listings by Position ascending, as this is the order they will be seen on the web interface. ...

+At this point the database contains three users which are (root:root; -> superdamin, can do everything bereichsadmin1:bereichsadmin1; -> subadmin, can register&publish services guest:AUTOMATIC_SESSION) -> guest session, mostly for just viewing

+The navigation is located on the left side and its items come from the database.

 #### Configuration
 Make sure all dependencies are installed properly.
 ##### Mapbender Whitelist